forget-forever/jsonc2type/README.md

 # jsonc2type

-## describe
+## description

-json comment translate typescript to type!
+json comment string translate to typescript to type!

 ## how to use